CS-intro-with-Python/cs-project-2025-Tacitus-SL/README.md

 - Assign subject, description, and due date
 - Mark task status as “in progress” or “completed”
 - Filter and view tasks by date or subject
-- Simple browser-based client interface
+- Simple browser-based interface
+- Data storage using SQLite

 ## Requirements